ethereum-optimism/specs/specs/experimental/builder.md

 Out of scope of this document but:
 - The base version of this idea is to use EVM bytecode to order transactions.
 - The next level version of this is to run a [paravirtualized](https://en.wikipedia.org/wiki/Paravirtualization) EVM from inside of a Modified EVM (interpreter mods only) that injects an API into the paravirtualized EVM located at specific precompiles which gives access to the hosts resources (state trie, simulation capabilities, etc).

+It is also not ideal to name this `V4` as the L1 spec will most likely use this version in the next upgrade, therefore another route could be to overload `V3` like the Protocol does right now.

 ### `engine_forkchoiceUpdatedV4`